 A main character lives with her adult nonverbal brother who has an unspecified (as of E1) disability that seems like it could be autism.

-In the first episode, sis has stern chat with the worker who is caring for him while she’s at work, telling her not to treat him like a child because he is a grown man.
+In the first episode, sis has stern chat with the support worker who is caring for him while she’s at work, telling her not to treat him like a child because he is a grown man.
 There’s not a ton of context for this conversation so far.

 There is light restraint (sister briefly holds brothers hands down) to stop a self injurious behavior.